 I know people whose first reaction to something they don’t want to do, or something that is taking up some of their time is to go out and buy a multi-thousand dollar piece of software.
 Their past is littered with software that isn’t being used for one reason or another but has still consumed a tremendous amount of finances and time.

 Managing your finances is one of those things that you have a bigger interest in than just about anyone else.
 Make sure you always stay engaged in the areas where your expertise and interest are likely to be valuable.
 That doesn’t mean you can’t hire help–just make sure you understand what is going on and aren’t simply deferring important decisions to someone else who doesn’t have the same vested interest as you.
 This goes for a lot of areas–not just managing your finances.

-Also keep in mind that if your computer seems to be getting progressively slower, doing a re installation of the operating system (after you get a good backup) may give you a much faster computer without the expense of purchasing a new one.
-Many computers come with a disk or program that will let you reset everything to the factory settings.
+Also keep in mind that if your computer seems to be getting progressively slower, doing a re-installation of the operating system (after you get a good backup) may give you a much faster computer without the expense of purchasing a new one.
+Many computers come with a disk, hidden partition or program that will let you reset everything to the factory settings.
 This will usually get you back to the same speed you had when it was originally purchased.

 When I ran an IT department, I saw some pretty amazing justifications for buying new gadgets that didn’t make any sense at all.
 People found something they wanted and then came up with reasons why it would help them.
 Start with how you want to change your work process and then find a tool that will help you implement those changes.